alialsarraf/practicalAPITest/README.md

 npm run apiTestFunction
 ```
 Note:
-Assuming your machine alraedy got all required NodeJS and NPM files installed and up to date to latest verion.
+Assuming your machine already got all required NodeJS and NPM files installed and up to date to latest version.
-* Windows running on NodeJS v12.16.1 and NPM v6.13.4
+* Windows running on NodeJS v16.10.0 and NPM v7.24.1
-* Linux running on NodeJS v13.12.0 and NPM v6.14.4, if you got

 ```
 bash: ./runProject.sh: Permission denied
 ```